 However, there are a number of common pallet racking mistakes that companies often make when purchasing and using pallet racking.
 These can impact on profit, efficiency and safety.
-Here are three things to consider when planning your pallet racking system to ensure that you don’t make costly errors with its purchase and use.
+Here are some key things to consider when planning your pallet racking system to ensure that you don’t make costly errors with its purchase and use.

 In business it is always important to keep one eye on the future.
 This is especially prudent in warehousing where things can change at a rapid rate.
-When planning your warehouse you need to take into account your future business needs and allow for expansion.
+When planning your warehouse you need to take into account your future business needs and allow for expansion and change.
 This includes being able to make efficient use of the available space both now and in the future.

 It is also important to think of the movement around your warehouse space.
 Often businesses add more racking to increase storage without considering ‘flow’.
-This can seriously hamper the productivity of your warehouse and reduce the efficiency of your processes.
+This can seriously hamper the productivity of your warehouse and reduce the efficiency and profitability of your processes.

 Investing in a universal or adjustable racking system will allow your storage to be highly flexible in case of future expansion and growth.
 It is worth considering the type of racking you need carefully and not simply opting for the cheapest option.